stantonik/ComputerSci/week2/day5-proj/README.md

 > This week focused IoT with Espressif's hardware.

-Before the final project, we learn about :
+Before the final project, we learned about :
 - WebSocket and how to implement it on esp32 with Arduino IDE.
-- Design with Figma
+- Web design with Figma
 - HTML/CSS/JS

 **Disclaimer :**